Family Mental Health & Culture: Embracing Intersectionality

 Promote empathy and understanding

-Acknowledge that everyone is human and that a family member could be hurt after being discriminated against for his cultural beliefs.
+Acknowledge that everyone is human and that a family member could be hurt after being discriminated against for cultural beliefs.
 Try to understand them and validate each other’s feelings.

 Educate family members regarding the impact of racism on family relationships